 Mateo joined Watsi on November 22nd, 2016.
-Four years ago, Mateo joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Mateo's most recent donation traveled 8,800 miles to support Korn, rice farmer from Cambodia, to fund a fracture repair so she can use her right arm.
+Five years ago, Mateo joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Mateo's most recent donation traveled 8,500 miles to support Teresiah, a 55-year-old businesswoman from Kenya, to fund a thyroidectomy so she can finally feel herself again.

 Mateo has funded healthcare for 66 patients in 12 countries.